perladvent/perldotcom/content/article/_pub_2012_04_perlunicook-unicode-named-character-sequences.md

 {
-   "title" : "Perl Unicode Cookbook: Unicode Named Character Sequences", "categories" : "unicode",
+   "title" : "Perl Unicode Cookbook: Unicode Named Character Sequences", "tags" : [],
+   "categories" : "unicode",
+   "date" : "2012-04-17T06:00:01-08:00",
+   "slug" : "/pub/2012/04/perlunicook-unicode-named-character-sequences",
+   "draft" : null,
    "thumbnail" : null,
+   "image" : null,
-   "description" : "â 9: Unicode named sequences Unicode includes the feature of named character sequences, which combine multiple Unicode characters behind a single name.
+   "description" : "℞ 9: Unicode named sequences Unicode includes the feature of named character sequences, which combine multiple Unicode characters behind a single name.
 The charnames pragma allows the use of these named sequences in literals, just as it allows the use...", "authors" : [
       "tom-christiansen"
-   ],
-   "image" : null,
-   "draft" : null,
-   "tags" : [],
-   "date" : "2012-04-17T06:00:01-08:00",
-   "slug" : "/pub/2012/04/perlunicook-unicode-named-character-sequences"
+   ]
 }

-â 9: Unicode named sequences {#Unicode-named-sequences}
+℞ 9: Unicode named sequences {#Unicode-named-sequences}
 ----------------------------

 Unicode includes the feature of [named character